awsdocs/aws-security-hub-user-guide/doc_source/securityhub-internal-providers.md

 + [Amazon Macie](#integration-amazon-macie)
 + [AWS Systems Manager Patch Manager](#patch-manager)

-The integration with [Audit Manager](#integration-aws-audit-manager) allows Security Hub to send findings to those services\.
+The integrations with [Audit Manager](#integration-aws-audit-manager) and with [Systems Manager Explorer and OpsCenter](#integration-ssm-explorer-opscenter) allow Security Hub to send findings to those services\.
+Explorer and OpsCenter also update findings in Security Hub\.

 The [Detective integration](#integration-amazon-detective) allows you to pivot from Security Hub to Detective to investigate a GuardDuty finding\.